ReproNim/reproschema/docs/01_introduction.md

     └── protocol1_schema.jsonld
 ```

-The Reproschema can also easily and flexibly specify details how the schema
+The ReproSchema can also easily and flexibly specify details how the schema
 for an assessment should be used.
 Independently of what solution is chosen in the
 end by a researcher, a lab, or an institute to display the assessment to their
 participants or patients (for example whether using an Web-app written in javascript